Vocabulary

 Contextual learning involves teaching vocabulary in meaningful and relevant contexts, allowing learners to grasp the meaning and usage of words more effectively.
 Here are some suggestions:

-• Integrate vocabulary instruction within specific content areas or themes, such as family, work, or daily routines.
+• Integrate vocabulary instruction within specific content areas or themes, such as animal names, colors, family, work, transportation, or daily routines.

 • Provide real-life contexts through conversations, role-playing activities, or authentic texts.